kevinaxu/soho-spaces-next/tasks.md

   - [x] Hook up Netlify form to forward email to soho spaces email
 - Production readiness
   - [x] Add analytics (https://umami.is/)
+- Refactor
+  - [x] "See the project" CTA links should be extracted into shared component
+  - [x] Extract Image responsiveness into a shared component which handles viewport checks, `srcset`, etc
+  - [x] Create an adapter that converts Sanity API into minimal mockData format